AI Hallucination Stories

 Government contractor sanctioned for AI-fabricated deposition testimony

 The Civilian Board of Contract Appeals sanctioned a party in Louis J. Blazy v.
 Department of State (CBCA 7992) after discovering four non-existent legal decisions and four fabricated deposition excerpts in filings.
 The supposed direct quotations from witness testimony didn't appear on the cited transcript pages.
 When pressed, Blazy admitted the quotes were "constructed" and offered substitute testimony that didn't support the original wording.
 He also misrepresented existing case law by submitting real decisions as stand-ins for the fake ones, characterizing them as supporting principles they did not contain.
-The CBCA issued a formal admonishment and warned that continued misconduct could result in dismissal - making this one of the first federal sanctions involving AI-fabricated witness testimony, not just made-up case law.
+The CBCA issued a formal admonishment and warned that continued misconduct could result in dismissal - making this one of the first federal sanctions involving AI-fabricated witness testimony rather than made-up case law alone.

 Fifth Circuit sanctions lawyer $2,500 for AI-hallucinated citations, says problem "getting worse"